okami101/vuetify-admin/packages/docs/guide/crud/list.md

 |> docgen data-table

 :::warning CONTEXT SYNCHRONIZATION
 As the `VaDataTable` is a dumb component, it needs to be synchronized with a context data.
-As seen at the above code example, the simplest way is to use `VaDataIterator` as data browsing control that will automatically inject following behaviors :
+As seen at the above code example, the simplest way is to use `VaList` as data browsing control that will automatically inject following behaviors :

 * **Current resource and items** : Pass all result data from iterator into data table with total.
 * **Loading state** : for activating busy mode when fetching on API.